Dental Implants Rogers

 An Unmatched Answer to Tooth Loss

 In the past, replacing missing teeth required the alteration of your healthy teeth, which could put patients at a higher risk of tooth loss down the road.
-Dental implants in Rogers have revolutionized the process of replacing missing teeth by restoring both their visible biting surfaces as well as the root structures to allow for free-standing, durable restorations.
-We invite you to learn more about dental implants, including whether you’re a good candidate for the procedure, by scheduling a consultation with Dr. Gammenthaler today.
+Dental implants have revolutionized the process of replacing missing teeth by restoring both their visible biting surfaces as well as the root structures to allow for free-standing, durable restorations.
+We invite you to learn more about dental implants in Rogers, including whether you’re a good candidate for the procedure, by scheduling a consultation with Dr. Gammenthaler today.

 Why Choose Family Dental Care of Rogers for Dental Implants?